 This guide walks Florida caregivers through every functional layer of help available statewide.
 Start at the top with the government-funded intake rails, then layer in condition-specific organizations, veterans' programs, faith-based partners, crisis lines, and online tools.
-Section 12 maps situation to first call.
+Section 12 maps your situation to the first call.

 Together, the 11 ADRCs cover all 67 Florida counties through Planning and Service Areas (PSAs) 1 through 11.
-The statewide entry point is the Elder Helpline at 1-800-963-5337 (1-800-96-ELDER), which routes every caller by ZIP code to the appropriate regional ADRC.
+The statewide entry point is the Elder Helpline at 1-800-963-5337 (1-800-96-ELDER), which routes every caller by ZIP code to the appropriate regional ADRC.eldercare.acl.gov. (n.d.).
+ACL Eldercare Locator — Administration for Community Living.
+Retrieved Jul 30, 2026, from https://eldercare.acl.gov

-Florida ADRC / AAA Directory, verified May 2026:
+Florida ADRC / AAA Directory, verified 2026:

 | PSA | Agency | HQ | Phone | Website |